websanco/liferay-learn/docs/commerce/2.x/en/creating-store-content/using-web-experience-management/enabling-commerce-products-as-related-assets.md

-# Selecting Commerce Products as Related Assets
+# Enabling Commerce Products as Related Assets

-Users can link to Commerce Products when creating Web Content articles.
+Web content creators can use Related Assets to connect other assets.
+In particular, users can link to Commerce Products.
 However, before Liferay Commerce Products are listed as [Related Assets](https://help.liferay.com/hc/articles/360028820532-Defining-Content-Relationships) in a [Web Content article](https://learn.liferay.com/dxp/7.x/en/content-authoring-and-management/web-content/user-guide/web-content-articles/adding-a-basic-web-content-article.html), users have configure the Liferay DXP Instance then execute a reindex.

-## Configure the DXP Instance
+## Configure the Asset Browser to Search the Database

 1. Navigate to `[Liferay Home]\osgi\modules\`.
 1. Using an archive manager, open the `com.liferay.asset.browser.web.jar`.